-In the comments left on kitchen organizing posts, one of the most frequent problems people share is dealing with clutter on their counters:
+In the comments left on kitchen organizing posts, one of the most frequent problems people share is dealing with counter clutter.

 My biggest kitchen challenge is having enough counter space, since the kitchen often serves and the first (and last) rest stop for many odd items (junk mail, missing toy/puzzle pieces/artwork from preschool, etc).
 I don’t have a lot of counter space to begin with, and need to learn to make better use of the ‘bar’ area. ~RLR, Mom’s Magic